 • Facial hair will be allowed as long as it is neat and trim.

-• Muscle shirts, undershirts, or tank tops are not allowed to be worn alone (over a sleeved shirt is permitted).
-All shirts must have sleeve.
+• Undershirts are not to be worn alone.
 Cutoff sleeves are not allowed.

 Student Dress Code for Semi-Formal/Formal Events: